Table of Contents

 Who watches over research while it is being done?

-The UCLA Office of the Human Research Protection Program (OHRPP) stays involved even after IRB approves research.
+The UCLA Office of the Human Research Protection Program (OHRPP) remains involved throughout the course of the research project.

 If a researcher wants to change the plan, an IRB has to review and approve the changes first (unless changes are needed right away to protect participants from harm).
-When problems come up, researchers must report those problems to the IRB.
+If unexpected problems come up, researchers must report those problems to the IRB.

-The IRB must also review the research at least once a year to make sure that it is going as planned.
+Depending on the level of risk, the IRB might also need to review the research from time to time to make sure that it is going as planned.

-The Quality Improvement Unit within the OHRPP conducts on-site reviews of UCLA research studies.
+OHRPP and other offices inspect some UCLA research studies.
 Some sponsors (organizations that cover the costs of research) inspect the research they support.
-The government can also inspect researchers and IRBs to make sure that participants are being protected and that regulations are being followed.
+The government may also inspect researchers and IRBs to make sure that participants are being protected and that regulations are being followed.

 back to top